 Viking Mead - Past & Present

-Have you found yourself lying awake in bed wondering what the vikings drank?
+Have you found yourself lying awake in bed wondering what the Vikings drank?
+Us too.
 Vikings often get the credit for inventing mead thanks to popular TV shows and books, but did they really do it?
-There are many cultures with historical references to mead including China, India, Greece and Egypt, so we don’t actually know who genuinely was the first people to develop mead.
+There are many cultures with historical references to mead including China, India, Greece and Egypt, so we don’t actually know who genuinely were the first people to develop mead.
+In reality, nature likely spontaneously created mead by fermenting honey that got wet, and humans discovered and recreated the process.

 In it’s most basic form, a Viking mead would have been honey diluted with water and then fermented to create alcohol.
 Mead is not a liquor since liquor requires distillation.